 In writing fiction, we create the fictive dream, right?
-We create a world and a character and a set of circumstances and actions that function with a certain logic.
+We create a world and a character and a set of circumstances and actions that function with a certain story logic.
 There’s enough logic there that the reader can suspend disbelief and “go there” with the story.
-Here, I was having trouble “going there” because my own logic kept calling out that this was too far out to believe.
+Here, I was having trouble “going there” because my own logic kept calling out that this plot problem was too far out to believe.

 My client is really attached to this plot point, and she doesn’t want to remove it from the story, which I completely understand.
 First of all, I’m not going to tell her to axe it at this early juncture.
 When I work with clients on developing a novel outline, I don’t rule anything out.
 They are free to write a draft of the novel as they wish, and see if it works.
 It’s tough to work with just an outline, because I don’t get to really see the manuscript in question.
 I just get to see its bones.
 Who knows how the final version could flesh out?
 But that’s what makes synopsis work exciting!
 It’s all about possibilities and tweaking things so that the actual manuscript comes into sharper focus.

 So, if it’s not fair to say, “Yeah, cut it, it’s a disaster” at this point, then what?
-How do you work around a plot point or character development that seems improbable?
+How do you work around a plot hole or character development that seems improbable?
 In writing her back about whether or not to axe her beloved plot point, I had a great idea for this post.

 First, it adds a layer of impulsiveness to the Improbable Thing.
-It wouldn’t have worked as a plan, because it makes no sense as a plan (too many holes).
+It wouldn’t have worked as a plan, because it makes no sense as a plan (too many plot holes).
 But it could totally be sold as a last-ditch, impulsive, emotional effort, and I’d buy it because if Sam is being impulsive, then he’s not thinking clearly.

 Second, if Sam is right there saying, “This is too crazy to work, but I have no other choice,” then the reader feels reassured.
-We see him questioning it, right as we’re questioning it, so the reader and protagonist are on the exact same page!
+We see him questioning the would-be plot hole, right as we’re questioning it, so the reader and protagonist are on the exact same page!
 We’re a team!
 Nobody thinks this could work, which opens up the possibility that…well…maybe it could!
 It’s that leap that will help the reader suspend disbelief.
 And then I’m “going there” with Sam instead of rejecting the Improbable Thing.